HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/workflows/testbed.rst

    <output_root>/_generated_configs/

-Each generated child is an ordinary ``workflow = "mesh"`` TOML.
+For mesh subjects, each generated child is delegated to the ``mesh_catchment`` runner.
 The testbed does not call the simulation planner and does not persist solver runs.

 Flow Example
 ------------